Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Fighting Illini covered the spread in their only game when underdogs by 14.5 points or more.

-- Illinois is 2-2 against the spread and 3-1 overall in games when it puts up more than 18.9 points.
+- Illinois is 2-2 against the spread and 3-1 overall when the team notches more than 18.9 points.

-- This season the Fighting Illini have nine turnovers, two fewer than the Golden Gophers have takeaways (11).
+- The Fighting Illini have nine giveaways this season, while the Golden Gophers have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.